-Compute the issuer's allocation percentage for a Form CT-32 filer using one of three methods.
+Compute the issuer's allocation percentage using one of three methods.
 Determine which one of the following three methods applies and compute the issuer's allocation percentage on Form CT-32, page 8.
-Failure to provide the information necessary to compute the issuer's allocation percentage may result in a \$500 penalty.
+Section 1085(o) of the Tax Law provides for a penalty of \$500 for failure to provide the information necessary to compute the issuer's allocation percentage.
 See additional information under the line 21 instructions and TSB-M-86(10)C.

-Method I - A banking corporation (excluding corporations described in Who must file, item D) organized under the laws of the United States, New York State, or any other state enters as its issuer's allocation percentage the alternative entire net income allocation percentage on Schedule H, Part II, line 137.
+Method I - A banking corporation (excluding corporations described in Who must file, item D) organized under the laws of the United States, New York State, or any other state, enters as its issuer's allocation percentage the alternative entire net income allocation percentage from Schedule H, Part II, line 137.